Sea-Watch 3 migrant ship enters Lampedusa, captain arrested

 "It's been almost 60h since we declared a state of emergency.
 No one listened.
 No one took responsibility.
 Once more it's up to us, to Cpt. #CarolaRackete and her crew, to bringing the 40 people to safety," the charity said on Twitter.

-With Italy restricting port entry, the Dutch-flagged Sea-Watch 3 has been stuck in the Mediterranean, during a heatwave, since rescuing 53 migrants drifting in an inflatable raft off the coast of Libya on June 12.
+With Italy restricting port entry, the Dutch-flagged vessel had been stuck in the Mediterranean, during a heatwave, since rescuing 53 migrants drifting in an inflatable raft off the coast of Libya on June 12.

 The most vulnerable people onboard were evacuated, but Salvini insisted the rest were unwelcome.